 If you find yourself in the Chicago area around Halloween, you may be tempted to stick to the big city for your paranormal fix.
-True ghost tour enthusiasts, however, should dive in to the seven-hour Great Lake County Ghost Adventure, which begins just 45-minutes from Chicago in Long Grove.
+True ghost tour enthusiasts, however, should dive into the seven-hour Great Lake County Ghost Adventure, which begins just 45-minutes from Chicago in Long Grove.

 Led by experienced paranormal researchers, this tour will bring you through haunted sites in one of the state’s oldest and most picturesque counties.
-Stops include the eerie Devil’s Gate abandoned farm, the mysterious Cuba Road — the site of many ghost sightings — and White Cemetery, where visitors have reported seeing floating white orbs, moving spectres, and other strange hallucinations.
+Stops include the eerie Devil’s Gate abandoned farm, the mysterious Cuba Road — the site of many ghost sightings — and White Cemetery, where visitors have reported seeing floating white orbs, moving specters, and other strange hallucinations.
 Ghost-hunting equipment and instruction will be provided, so you can take an active role in the adventure.
 The tour also includes lunch with a cash bar, trivia, and prizes.

 Tour dates are limited, so if you’re interested you’d better book fast.
 Visit the website for ticket details.